Soft Lattice Modules that Behave Independently and Collectively: Non-prehensile Manipulation

 \subsection{Bi-directional Linear Manipulation with SMAs in 3D}

-To manipulate the ball, vertical SMAs are actuated to change the shape of the top surface to make the ball roll on it.
-Fig.~\ref{fig:mani_3d} shows an example of bi-direction linear manipulation using vertical SMAs.
+\secondversion{To manipulate the ball,}Vertical SMAs are actuated to change the shape of the top surface to make the ball roll.
+Fig.~\ref{fig:bi_complex} shows an example of bi-direction linear manipulation.\secondversion{using vertical SMAs.}

-An example of moving a ball from the left node to the right node is shown in Fig.~\ref{fig:mani_process_with_feet}, where the first step is to drag the left node down vertically by actuating six vertical SMAs connected to the left node (shown in Fig.~\ref{fig:mani_first_step_with_feet}).
+An example of moving a ball from the left node to the right node is shown in Fig.~\ref{fig:mani_process_with_feet}.
+The first step is to drag the left node down vertically by actuating six connected vertical SMAs\secondversion{connected to the left node}(shown in Fig.~\ref{fig:mani_first_step_with_feet}).
 During release of these SMAs, the height of left node increases gradually.
-When the left node rises, the ball might to drop either left and right; to avoid this, before the left node becomes flat, the first node connector SMAs (marked in red in Fig.~\ref{fig:mani_second_step_with_feet}) is actuated to give the ball velocity in the desired direction.
-After 5 seconds, the second node connector SMAs (marked in blue in Fig.~\ref{fig:mani_third_step_with_feet}) is actuated to give the ball a velocity to move further to the right and end up at a stable position on top of the middle module.
-The corresponding control signal is shown in Fig.~\ref{fig:manipu_control_signal} (vertical actuated SMAs are labeled in Fig.~\ref{fig:mani_top_view}) .
+When the left node rises, the ball might drop either left and right; to avoid this, before the left node becomes flat, the first node connector SMAs (marked in red in Fig.~\ref{fig:mani_second_step_with_feet}) is actuated to give the ball velocity in the desired direction.
+After 5 seconds, the second node connector SMAs (marked in blue in Fig.~\ref{fig:mani_third_step_with_feet}) is actuated to give the ball a rightwards velocity\secondversion{to move further to the right and end up at}towards a stable position on top of the middle module.
+The corresponding control signal is shown in Fig.~\ref{fig:manipu_control_signal} (vertical actuated SMAs are labeled in Fig.~\ref{fig:mani_top_view}).